 Oakwood Volunteers Give and Receive

-Multi-colored yarn balls
+Multi-colored yarn balls on a table

 In June of 2004, when Glenda Sweet responded to an ad seeking volunteers at Oakwood Village, she had no idea that she would still be coming to the University Woods campus nearly 15 years later.